langmead-lab/monorail-external/README.md

 Snakemake itself will parallelize the various steps in the pipeline if they can be run indepdendently and are not taking all the CPUs.

-The amount of disk space will be run-dependent, but typically varies from 10's of MBs to 100's of MBs per run accession (for human/mouse).
+The amount of disk space will be run-dependent, but typically varies from 10's of MBs to 100's of MBs per *run accession* (for human/mouse).

+## Getting Reference Indexes

+You will need to either download or pre-build the reference index files including the STAR, Salmon, the transcriptome, and HISAT2 indexes used in the Monorail pipeline.

+Reference indexes + annotations are already built/extracted for human (HG38, Gencode V26) and mouse (GRCM38, Gencode M23).

+For human hg38, `cd` into the path you will use for the `$RECOUNT_REF_HOST` path in the `singularity/run_recount_pump.sh` runner script and then run this script from the root of this repo:

+`get_human_ref_indexes.sh`

+Similarly for mouse GRCM38, do the same as above but run:

+`get_mouse_ref_indexes.sh`

+For the purpose of building your own reference indexes, the versions of the 3 tools that use them in recount-pump are:

+* STAR 2.7.3a
+* Salmon 0.12.0
+* HISAT2 2.1.0

+For the unifier, run the `get_unify_refs.sh` script with either `hg38` or `grcm38` as the one argument.

 ## Pump (per-sample alignment stage)

-You need to have either docker or singularity running, I'm using singularity 2.6.0 here because it's what we have been running.
+You need to have Singularity running, I'll be using singularity 2.6.0 here because it's what we have been running.

-Singularity versions 3.x and up will probably work, but I haven't tested them.
+Singularity versions 3.x and up will probably work, but I haven't tested them extensively.

-An example shell script is provided in `singularity/run_monorail_container.sh`.
+We 2 modes of input:

+* downloading a sequence run from SRA
+* local FASTQ files

-Both gzipped and uncompressed FASTQs are supported as well as paired/single ended runs.
+For local runs, both gzipped and uncompressed FASTQs are supported as well as paired/single ended runs.

-We also support downloading from SRA and local files.

-The example script assumes the monorail image is already downloaded/converted and is present in the working directory. e.g. `recount-rs5-1.0.6.simg`
+The example script below assumes the recount-pump Singularity image is already downloaded/converted and is present in the working directory. e.g. `recount-rs5-1.0.6.simg`

-But this can be changed via the `SINGULARITY_MONORAIL_IMAGE` variable near the top of the example script.

 Check the quay.io listing for up-to-date Monorail Docker images (which can be converted into Singularity images):